bsuraj23/ProfesionalDevelopers1030/README.md

 📘 Daily Homework

-1) What are the web applications used in Python?
+1️⃣ What are the web applications used in Python?

-Python provides frameworks for building web apps.
+Python provides several frameworks for building web applications:

-Popular Frameworks:
+Popular Web Frameworks

-Django
+Django – Full-stack framework for large applications

-Flask
+Flask – Lightweight framework for small/medium apps & APIs

-FastAPI
+FastAPI – High-performance API development

 Pyramid